podofo/podofo/README.md

 ### CMake switches

+- `PODOFO_BUILD_TEST`: Build the unit tests, defaults to TRUE;

+- `PODOFO_BUILD_EXAMPLES`: Build the examples, defaults to TRUE;

+- `PODOFO_BUILD_TOOLS`: Build the PoDoFo tools, defaults to FALSE.
+See the relevant [section](https://github.com/podofo/podofo/#podofo-tools) in the Readme;

-- `-DPODOFO_BUILD_LIB_ONLY=TRUE`: Build only the library component, ignoring tests, examples and tools targets;
+- `PODOFO_BUILD_LIB_ONLY`: If TRUE, it will build only the library component.
+This unconditionally disable building tests, examples and tools;

-- `-DPODOFO_STATIC=TRUE`: Build the library as a static object and use it in tests, examples and tools.
-By default, a shared library is built;
+- `PODOFO_STATIC`: If TRUE, build the library as a static object and use it in tests, examples and tools.
+By default a shared library is built.

-- `-DPODOFO_ENABLE_TOOLS=TRUE`: Build the PoDoFo tools.
-See the [section](https://github.com/podofo/podofo/#podofo-tools).

 ## String encoding and buffer conventions